New Exclusive Peacock Bass Fishery - Brazil

 Breakfast is served at 7:00 a.m.
 Your guide will be ready to leave by 7:30 a.m.
 They suggest you return to the camp for lunch and a nap since you could be as close as 5-15 minutes away.

 Season: The camp is open for seven weeks, October through November, during the low-water season.

 Guides: River Plate’s carefully trained guides are hardcore and intimately familiar with the complexities of fishing the Amazon.
 Many have guided for River Plate for over fifteen years.
 They speak almost no English yet can effectively communicate what is important.

-Boats: Aluminum 20-foot shallow-draft tunnel boats with 40-h.p. outboard and all the standard bass boat features.
+Boats: Aluminum 20-foot shallow-draft tunnel boats with 40-HP outboard motors and standard bass boat features.
 Two anglers per boat and guide.

 Exclusive Fishing Areas: Since 2002, Brazilian authorities have granted River Plate exclusive entry permits to fish on Indian reserves and Government preserves.
 This means that they don’t fish where other outfitters or commercial fishermen operate.
 In exchange for exclusive entry permits, River Plate helps local communities and tribes with various humanitarian projects.

 One of their River Plate floating trains, complete with cabins and a 12 x 23' dining lounge, will move to the

 Uneuixi/Roçado for the season.
 These shallow-draft floating cabins can bypass shallow water, which is the key to exceptional peacock bass fishing.